iulspop/sati/README.md

 Add `bash path-to-cli/cli.sh query` to your `.bashrc` or `.zshrc` file to prompt you to collect unanswered data points.

 Data is stored in JSON under `./storage` folder.

+## How To Run Tests

+Run, `npm test:init` first to initialize test DB.